-This hidden veggie breakfast cookie recipe is everything a mom could ever want to serve her kids – quick, easy and good for you!
-A quick breakfast, these make ahead breakfast cookies can be made and frozen for an easy, healthy breakfast any time of year.
-Cook them with your kids and get them excited to try whole grains, healthy fats, and zucchini.
-Hidden Veggie breakfast cookies are easily made allergy friendly by substituting nut butter for sunflower seed butter and have no refined sugar so you can leave the mom guilt behind.
-Everyone loves a good make ahead breakfast, and this breakfast cookie recipe is sure to please everyone in your family.
+This hidden veggie breakfast cookie recipe is everything a mom could want.
+Quick, easy and good for you!
+Make-ahead breakfast cookies can be baked and frozen for an easy, healthy meal or snack any time of year.
+Make them with your kids to get them excited to try whole grains, healthy fats, and zucchini.

 Okay, I admit it – I hate breakfast.
-Not only am I simply just not a huge fan of breakfast food unless I’m really in the mood, but I really hate making breakfast or my kids.
-I’m not a morning person, so having to deal with grumpy kids (at least one of them has inherited my hatred for mornings) is essentially my worst nightmare.
+I’m not a huge fan of early eating, but I also really hate making breakfast for my kids.
+It doesn’t help that I am not a morning person.
+So, having to deal with grumpy kids who inherited my hatred for mornings is essentially my worst nightmare.

 But some days, my kids want something a little more, and my mom guilt kicks in.
-On those days, I love having quick options on hand.
+I love having quick options on hand.
 Enter: make ahead breakfast cookie recipes.

 - When measuring sticky items like nut butter or honey, spray your measuring cups with cooking spray.
 Ingredients will slide right out!

 - To mash the banana, place it on a flat plate and let kids mash with a potato masher.
-I love the plastic plates from Target since they have a flat base and a .5 inch lip to keep everything contained.
+I love the plastic plates from Target.
+They have a flat base and a .5 inch lip to keep everything contained.

-- Use a small spring loaded scoop to portion cookies – you’ll need to reduce the cook time about 2 minutes if using the traditional smaller cookie scoop.
+- Use a spring-loaded scoop to portion cookies.
+You’ll need to reduce the cook time about 2 minutes if using the traditional smaller cookie scoop.

 - Give kids a square of parchment paper to neatly press the cookies and avoid messy hands.
 If it starts to stick to the paper, just spray it down with cooking spray.